Sugiuma/RBAC-Project/README.md

 ## **Project Overview**

 This project implements an advanced **Retrieval-Augmented Generation (RAG)** system tailored for multi-role enterprise environments.
 Users can upload documents (Markdown, CSV), and the system retrieves answers based on the user's role.
-Queries are intelligently routed to the appropriate engine (LLM or SQL), and responses are enhanced by reranking and evaluated for quality.
+Queries are classified and routed accordingly — SQL-type queries are translated to SQL using an LLM and executed on DuckDB, while RAG-type queries are answered via the retrieval-augmented generation pipeline, and responses are enhanced by reranking and evaluated for quality.
 The architecture includes:

 * **Streamlit UI**: for user login, role-based access, and document upload.
 * **FastAPI backend**: for business logic, user management, and RAG handling.